fk506cni/opdb/README.md

 ## opdb
-python package to parse xml report for a our original Filemaker DB
+python package to parse .xml and .data report for a our original Filemaker DB
 This is not to general parpuse. sorry.